 Finally, integrative courses combine foundation and Habits of Mind skills into their chosen major.
 Courses include Written Communication and Information Literacy 2, Quantitative Literacy 2, and Diversity and Equity.

-AU Core culminates in a capstone, or signature project, that gives students an opportunity to showcase everything they have learned through general education courses, their degree courses, and life on campus.
+AU Core culminates in a capstone, or signature project, that gives students an opportunity to showcase everything they have learned through their classes and life on campus.

 American University believes “graduates should be equipped with certain intellectual skills and resources if they are to understand the complex dynamics of an increasingly connected global environment,” which is why the required AU Core courses are vital to a student’s education.